-The Rural Physician Loan Forgiveness Program provides funds for repayment of qualified educational loans for primary care physicians.
-Applicants are responsible for securing their own educational loans.
-Credit card or loans from family members do not qualify.
-Qualified loans include government, commercial and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of the Physician.
+The Rural Physician Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
+Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Physician.
 Credit card debt or loans from family members do not qualify.
 Parent PLUS loans do not qualify.

 This is a competitive selection process.
 Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as preference given to those closest to completing their training.
 Preference will be given to applicants who document diverse cultural competencies.
 The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding.